Watch Collecting

 What the secondary market actually shows

-The depreciation curve on modern Breitling is the practical caution for collectors — most current production loses 30 to 40 percent of retail in the first few years on the secondary market, which is the normal pattern for brands that aren't supply-constrained.
-The collectors who buy Breitling on the secondary market five to seven years post-release tend to do better on a value basis than the collectors who buy at boutique retail.
+The depreciation curve on modern Breitling is the practical caution.
+Most current production loses 30 to 40 percent of retail in the first few years on the secondary market, which is the normal pattern for brands that aren't supply-constrained.
+Collectors who buy Breitling on the secondary market five to seven years post-release tend to do better on a value basis than collectors who buy at boutique retail.

-The Rolex case is straightforward — the collector who wants the deepest secondary-market depth, the broadest brand recognition, and the most structurally consistent design language across decades chooses Rolex.
-The structural premium and the boutique allocation friction are the cost of the brand's market position; for collectors who can navigate the allocation game, the premium is generally worth paying.
+The Rolex case is straightforward.
+The collector who wants the deepest secondary-market depth, the broadest brand recognition, and the most structurally consistent design language across decades chooses Rolex.
+The structural premium and the boutique allocation friction are the cost of the brand's market position; for collectors who can navigate the allocation game patiently, the premium is generally worth paying.

 Most serious collections include both, eventually.
 The collectors who start with a Submariner and build out into the broader Rolex catalogue often add a Navitimer or Premier later for the chronograph register Rolex doesn't really cover well below the Daytona price point.
 The collectors who start with a Navitimer and build out into the Breitling catalogue often add a Submariner or GMT-Master II for the everyday wear register Breitling's larger cases don't fit as well.